- Solutions

 Buyers are also researching purchases online more before the sale, coming in with far greater knowledge, and

-requiring that product and service information be readily available online.
+requiring that product and service information be readily available online so they can make an informed order.
 Roughly 64 percent of B2B buyers now

 research at least half of their work purchases online, according to Forrester Research.